Pies, tarts and buns/ Recipes

 If you like the way cottage cheese tastes in baking, I suggest you try other recipes from my blog:

 All ingredients should be at room temperature, fresh and of high quality.
-Do not forget about vanilla (extract, or, in extreme cases, vanilla sugar) and lemon zest, they will make the cake very flavorful.
+Do not forget about vanilla (extract, or vanilla sugar) and lemon zest, they will make the cake very flavorful.

 It is advisable to use cottage cheese as dry as possible.
 If the cottage cheese is too wet, the lemon loaf may not work, so if in doubt, it’s best to put it in a sieve beforehand and get rid of excess moisture.